-Run by Directors John Chand and Ben Oglesbee, the Boston branch of Newton Fallowell opened in 2011 and has since expanded, now specialising in a range of services including residential sales, lettings, mortgage advice, conveyancing and surveys.
+Run by Directors Ben Oglesbee and Matt Holland, the Boston branch of Newton Fallowell opened in 2008 and has since expanded, now specialising in a range of services including residential sales, lettings, mortgage advice, conveyancing and surveys.

-The office boasts a large double fronted premises with parking facilities for clients situated right outside, as well as two large car parks in close proximity.
-Inside, there is a large wall map to help clients locate properties and property details are presented in glossy brochures with professional photos.
+The office boats superb town-centre location with large double fronted premises with parking facilities for clients situated right outside, as well as two large car parks in close proximity.
+Inside, there is a large wall map to help clients locate properties.

 “As a local business, we rely on maintaining a positive word-of-mouth reputation and as such, we are committed to offering customers a friendly, professional service and perhaps most importantly, honest and reliable advice on all aspects of the current property market.
 We also endeavour to achieve the best possible sale price for our vendor clients”